 Looking back, the answer is obvious.
 My favorite part of the experience was the ball ricocheting back and forth, causing the bumpers to light up and release pulsating ringing sounds delightful to those young ears.

 It was mesmerizing.
-I wasn’t sure what to look at, the ball zigzagging from bumper to bumper, or the back of the machine which kept flipping the digits of the scoreboard so fast you couldn’t even track it.
+I wasn’t sure what to look at, the ball zigzagging from bumper to bumper or the back of the machine, which kept flipping the digits of the scoreboard so fast you couldn’t even track it.

 Like I said, it was intoxicating.
 Another quarter, then another, and another.
 Heck, I had the change machine.
 I was a bottomless coin pit, or so it seemed.

-So What’s a Pinball CEO?
+What The Heck Is a Pinball CEO?

 Periodically, I’ll work with a CEO who reminds me of that pinball machine sucking so many quarters from me, the same quarters that kept my baseball card collection from growing.